VOLUNTEER IN AUSTRALIA

 *A maximum of 38 hours in any 7 days.

-What type of work do WWOOFers do?
+What type of voluntary tasks do WWOOFers do?

-WWOOFers mostly help with outdoor farming and gardening type work.
+WWOOFers mostly help with outdoor farming and gardening type tasks.
 This varies from host to host and from season to season.
 It can include all aspects of plant and animal care, fencing, general farm maintenance, building, preserving food, packing produce, helping out at markets.
 Generally WWOOFers help out with whatever the host is doing at the time of their visit.
-In regards to the 4-6 hours we highly recommend you discuss this with the host prior to your visit or before you start your first day as this can vary between hosts, particulary the days preferred.
+In regards to the 4-6 hours we highly recommend you discuss this with the host prior to your visit or before you start your first day volunteering as this can vary between hosts, particulary the days preferred.

 Do I get paid?

 There is no monetary exchange between hosts and WWOOFers.
 DO NOT ASK TO BE PAID,

 Hosts and WWOOFers undertake to support each other, as friends and extended family do.

 WWOOF is a network of large and small organic, bio-dynamic and permaculture hosts and volunteers who help them so please do not ask hosts for money.